100 Notable alumni of

 -

-Adam Liaw is a Malaysian-born Australian cook, television presenter and author.
+Adam Liaw is an Australian cook, television presenter and author.
 He was the winner of the second season of MasterChef Australia, defeating student Callum Hann in the final.
 Liaw has produced, written and hosted his own cooking programs, including the Destination Flavour series and the talk and cooking show The Cook Up with Adam Liaw on SBS Food.

 -